Knowing what matters: A list of values

 Effectiveness: Achieving desired results, doing what works

-Embodiment: living in and through the body
+Embodiment: Living in and through the body

 Empathy: Understanding and sharing others' feelings